RTIP/artip/README.md

 The future versions will have support for large wideband datasets.

+**This version of ARTIP is developed for CASA 4.7.2, and not tested for later versions.**
 ### Obtaining ARTIP
 ARTIP releases are present at https://github.com/TWARTIP/artip/releases.
 Download and unzip the artip package to run the pipeline.
  ```markdown